sanu151/React-JS/README.md

 - Always provide a meaningful initial value for the state.
 - Use the `useReducer` hook for more complex state management scenarios.

-By effectively using the `useState` hook, you can create dynamic and interactive React components that manage state efficiently and declaratively.
+Using the `useState` hook, you can create dynamic and interactive React components that manage state efficiently and declaratively.

 #### Updating State Based on Previous State